angelceballos/big-nerd-ranch/README.md

 ### Overview
-I recommend giving the lessons and challenges a try first before search for the answers.
+I recommend giving the lessons and challenges a try first before searching for the answers.
 You can find more information about [Big Ranch Nerd](http://www.bignerdranch.com/).

 ### Status
-Currently lessons and challenges up to Chapter 11
+Currently completed lessons and challenges up to Chapter 11

 | Chapters        | Project Name